ufangYang/NMA_DeepLearning2021/README.md

 # NMA_DeepLearning2021

+# Project
-# Project- "Comparison of several deep models in the classification of music genres" - by Ali Darzi, Yu-Fang Yang, Yaxin Liu, Jelena Sucevic
+## "Comparison of several deep models in the classification of music genres"
+### by Ali Darzi, Yu-Fang Yang, Yaxin Liu, Jelena Sucevic

 Abstract :